 Each of our dogs are incredibly special to us and their welfare is our top priority this is why we have an extensive adoption process.
 We are dedicated to ensuring we match each of our dogs to their perfect forever home so that we do not see them displaced again.
 We do not, and will not, ever rehome one of our dogs based on a “first come, first served” basis.
 Our animals will remain in foster care until their perfect match is found, no matter how long it takes!

 Things to consider before adopting a dog

-Dogs make fabulous companions however they are also a lot of work and a big commitment.
+Dogs make fabulous companions, however they are a big commitment and can be a large amount of work.
 Owning a dog requires time, space and money.

 When applying to adopt a dog please consider their requirements and be honest with your answers.

-Are you in a financial position to meet the ongoing costs associated with owning a dog?
-(Yearly vaccinations and vet checks, monthly parasite control, daily food requirements.
-Not to mention the possibility of serious illness or injury)
+- Are you in a financial position to meet the ongoing costs associated with owning a dog?
+(Yearly vaccinations and vet checks, monthly parasite control, daily food requirements and any unforseen veterinary expenses)

-Are you committed to care for a dog for it’s whole life?
+- Are you committed to care for a dog for its whole life?
 No matter what changes happen in your life?
-I.e. long distance move, overseas travel plans, pregnancy, new job, loss of job, relationship break up..
+(Long distance move, overseas travel plans, pregnancy, new job, loss of job, relationship break up, etc.)

 What does a meet and greet involve?

 This is when we arrange for you to meet up with the dog and his/her foster parents.
 You get to spend some time with the dog and ask plenty of questions.
 It is important that all members of the household are present for the meeting.
 Adopting an animal is a big commitment and we want you to take your time discussing the decision with everyone involved.
 For this reason, we do not conduct on the spot adoptions.